cloudmesh-community/book/chapters/doc/report-2.md

 7. Make sure you use .docx and not .doc

-If you have other things to add, send them via piazza and we will add them here.
+If you have other things to add, send them via slack and we will add them here.

 README.md